 As-Salamu ‘Alaykum wa Rahmatullahi wa Barakatuhmy dear sister,

-Thank–you for sharing your situation with us, which shows how much we all want for our children.
+Thank you for sharing your situation with us, which shows how much we all want for our children.
 To ask a seemingly unrelated question, what time of the year is it where you are?
 Is the winter unfolding into the spring?
 Do you smell the difference in the time just after Dawn Prayers?
-Such wonderful smells.
+Such wonderful smells!
 Do you see the buds appearing on the trees and the flowers that are beginning to appear?
-Do your bird songs sound full of promises?
-If it is not that time of year then try to remember what that time of year is like.
-Our Creator may be the cause of everything, but He has the trust that we do not have, the faith that we do not have and he gave us the choice that most of nature does not have.
+Do your bird’s songs sound full of promises?
+If it is not that time of year, then try to remember what that time of year is like.
+Our Creator may be the cause of everything, but He has the trust that we do not have, the faith that we do not have, and He gave us the choice that most of nature does not have.
 As long as we do not abuse our environment, our environment unfolds and changes from season to season without fail.
 If we dare, we dwell in its promises.
 Everything has its own nature which we are to learn from.
 If we try to control it, somehow the essence of it dies, maybe not to the eyes, but to the spirit, as spirits only talk to spirits.